Exercises

 * RoleBinding resources

-You can also filter the output to show only RBAC-related resources by piping the output through Select-String:
+You can also filter the output to show only RBAC-related resources by piping the output through Select-String (or grep on macOS, Linux, or Git Bash):

 helm template cert-manager jetstack/cert-manager | Select-String -Pattern "kind: (ServiceAccount|ClusterRole|ClusterRoleBinding|Role|RoleBinding)"